suryaprkash778-dot/Major-Project--name-/README.md

 - Optional master password protection

 ## 🧠 Concepts Demonstrated
 - **Structures and functions**: Used to define and manipulate credential records
 - **File operations**: `fopen`, `fwrite`, `fread`, `remove`, `rename` for persistent storage
 - **Pointer-based string manipulation**: For encryption, input parsing, and dynamic handling
 - **Dynamic memory management**: Allocating memory for credential arrays and strings
 - **Modular programming using header files**: Organized into reusable components for clarity and scalability

 ## 📁 Directory Structure

 **PasswordManager/**
 - `docs/`
   - `ProjectReport.pdf`
 - `include/`
   - `passwords.h`
   - `encryption.h`
 - `src/`
   - `main.c`
   - `passwords.c`
   - `encryption.c`
 - `README.md`

 ## 🧾 How to Use
+- Compile the program using a C compiler (e.g., GCC)
-- Launch the program and enter the master password (if enabled)
+- Run the executable from the terminal
 - Choose from the menu:
   - Add a new credential
   - View all credentials
-- Search by site or username
+  - Search by website or username
   - Delete a credential
 - All passwords are encrypted before saving and decrypted when viewed

 ## 🔒 Security Notes
 - Passwords are encrypted using a basic XOR cipher for demonstration purposes
 - For real-world applications, consider using stronger encryption algorithms (e.g., AES) and secure storage practices

-## 👥 Team Contributions
-- Surya: Core logic, encryption module, input handling, documentation
+## 👤 Author
+- **Surya**: Sole developer and contributor
+  - Designed and implemented all modules
-- [Teammate Name]: File I/O, search/delete features, testing and validation
+  - Encryption logic, file handling, and input validation
+  - Documentation and project structure

 ## 📄 Report
-Refer to ProjectReport.pdf for a detailed academic write-up including:
+Refer to `docs/ProjectReport.pdf` for a detailed academic write-up including:
 - System architecture
 - Implementation details
 - Challenges faced
 - Testing and results
 - Future improvements